stanislav-antonov/rf-codec/README.md

 * Data encoding/decoding with Hamming codes
 * CCITT data whitening

+### Hamming codes

+Hamming codes are in a class of binary linear error-correcting codes, that capable to correct one-bit errors.

+### Data whitening

+In wireless RF systems a data to be transmitted may contain long sequences of 0 and 1, that will introduce occurences of a DC bias into transmitted signal.
+Such thr DC-biased signal will have a non-uniform power distribution over the transmittion channel bandwidth.
+The DC bias will also introduce data dependencies during an operation of the demodulator.
+It is higly desirable and optimal for the transmitted data to be random and DC free.

+The data whitening is applied to randomize transmitted data bits and provide a near-uniform power distribution.

 ## How to run tests

 Navigate to the project's root directory and: